Chart Color Schemes

 Illawong - Alfords Point hosts an older demographic, ranking in the top quartile nationwide

-The median age in Illawong-Alfords Point is 43 years, which is significantly higher than Greater Sydney's average of 37 years and exceeds the national average of 38 years.
-The most prominent age group is those aged 65-74 (14.0%), while the 25-34 age group is comparatively smaller at 8.4%.
-Between 2021 and present, the population aged 75 to 84 has increased from 4.6% to 6.7%, and the 65 to 74 cohort has risen from 12.8% to 14.0%.
-Conversely, the 55 to 64 age group has decreased from 17.0% to 13.7%, and the 25 to 34 age group has dropped from 10.1% to 8.4%.
-By 2041, demographic projections show significant shifts in Illawong-Alfords Point's age structure.
-The 75 to 84 age cohort is projected to increase by 60%, from 711 to 1,142 people.
-Notably, the combined age groups of 65 and above will account for 82% of total population growth.
-Conversely, the 0 to 4 and 25 to 34 age cohorts are expected to experience population declines.
+The median age in Illawong - Alfords Point is 43 years, which is higher than Greater Sydney's average of 37 years and exceeds the national average of 38 years.
+The age profile shows that those aged 65-74 are particularly prominent, making up 14.0% of the population, while those aged 25-34 make up only 8.4%.
+Between 2021 and present, the percentage of those aged 75 to 84 has grown from 4.6% to 6.7%, and the 65 to 74 cohort has increased from 12.8% to 14.0%.
+Conversely, the 55 to 64 cohort has declined from 17.0% to 13.7%, and the 25 to 34 group has dropped from 10.1% to 8.4%.
+By 2041, demographic projections indicate significant shifts in Illawong - Alfords Point's age structure.
+The 75 to 84 age cohort is projected to rise substantially, increasing by 430 people (60%) from 711 to 1,142.
+Notably, the combined age groups of 65 and above will account for 82% of total population growth, reflecting the area's aging demographic profile.
+Conversely, the 0 to 4 and 25 to 34 cohorts are expected to experience population declines.